Breastfeeding Versus Pumping- Everything You Need to Know

 A lot of women report that they have a longer span between giving birth and the return of ovulation.
 What this can mean for you is a long time before your period returns.
 This can be awesome when you already feel like you have bled enough for the next year!

 One claim that I have heard a lot of women make is that they lose their baby weight quickly.
 I don’t believe there is any scientific evidence that proves this to be completely true, but if it is, that is an awesome benefit!
+I have personally experienced this both ways after pregnancy.
+After some pregnancies, while breastfeeding, I lost weight quickly, and other times I did not.
+It may also depend on how you delivered your baby as well, either via c-section or vaginally.

 Another thing I have also heard is that breastfeeding can decrease your risk of female-related cancers.